joshuamkite/self-study-tutorial-with-chatgpt/hackerrank/projecteuler/README.md

 ## My thoughts

 In order to approach this challenge correctly a mathematical approach is clearly required.
 At the time that I approached this problem I might have discovered the more computationally time efficient approach from traditional searching but I am not sure how well I would have been able to implement it from scratch.
-I was also unfamiliar with the Latex formatting for the mathematical formulae
+I was also unfamiliar with the Latex formatting for the mathematical formulae to add to the readme